ACMCMC/silverspeak/docs/source/normalization_strategies/local_context.rst

 -----------------------

 1. **Sliding Window Context**:
-   The following code snippet demonstrates how to use a sliding window to capture the local context around each character.
-The window dynamically adjusts at the boundaries of the text to ensure a consistent size.
+   The strategy uses a sliding window to capture the local context around each character.
+The window dynamically adjusts at the boundaries of the text to ensure sufficient context.

    .. code-block:: python